PAE SSP’s Rear Adm. Michael Richman Presides Over Funeral Honors for WWII Sailor, Remains Identified by DPAA

-Sailors from the Navy Reserve Center Indianapolis and Naval Station Great Lakes prepare to carry the casket of Seaman 1st Class Wayne Edward Newton at Grandview Cemetery in Terre Haute, Ind., on May 16, 2026.
+TERRE HAUTE, Ind. - Rear Adm.
+Michael Richman, Deputy Portfolio Acquisition Executive (PAE) Strategic Systems Programs (SSP) for Regional Deterrence, presided over the funeral of Seaman 1st Class Wayne Edward Newton at Grandview Cemetery on May 16, 2026.

+Newton was killed in action on Dec.
+7, 1941, during the attack on Pearl Harbor, while serving on USS California (BB-44), a Tennessee-class battleship.
+USS California was moored at Battleship Row in Pearl Harbor and was damaged by torpedoes and bombs during an air attack, leading to extensive flooding and fire.
+98 servicemen perished on USS California in the attack, including Newton.

+“For more than 80 years, Wayne has been remembered as a hero of Pearl Harbor,” said Richman.
+“A son of Indiana lost at sea; he was never forgotten by his family or his nation.
+Today, that eight-decade vigil finally comes to an end.”

 |Date Taken: